 ITN Productions is the award-winning creative production arm of ITN, producing bespoke content for broadcasters, businesses, brands, rights holders and digital channels.
 Juliette has reported, produced & directed corporate news features for ITN Productions.

-Chase Publishing is a multi-platform media company specializing in print, digital media and video production.
-Over the last decade the company has become a trusted entity across all markets, whose products have educated and informed across a wide and diverse range of Industry sectors.
-Juliette has conducted many interviews of award winning CEOs in the company’s media rooms at the TIMA-Reuters studios in central London.
+Chase Publishing is a multi-platform media company specialising in print, digital media and video production.
+Famous titles include The European, The European Executive Education Review (TEER) and The Luxury Report, the tri-annual magazine aimed at high net worth individuals.
+Chase Publishing is a trusted entity across all markets, with products that educate and inform across a diverse range of industry sectors.
+Juliette is their presenter of choice to film interviews with award winning CEOs at the company’s central London studios.

 In 2017 Juliette was invited by the international production company Kush Communications, to produce/direct a special feature commissioned by the United Nations Development Programme in Ethiopia.